Home

 Having clear and easy to understand records can help employers:

-- protect the health, safety and wellbeing of their employees
+• protect the health, safety and wellbeing of their workers

 If an employer does not follow the law

-If an employee thinks their employer is not following the law for working time, they could first try resolving it by:
+If a worker thinks their employer is not following the law for working time, they could first try resolving it by:

-If the employer still does not resolve it, depending on the issue the employee may be able to:
+If the employer still does not resolve it, depending on the issue the worker may be able to:

-- rest breaks during the working day of at least 20 minutes, if the employee is expected to work more than 6 hours during the day
+• rest breaks during the working day of at least 20 minutes, if the worker is expected to work more than 6 hours during the day

-They may also be able to claim if they have experienced detriment or been dismissed because they raised a concern about working time.
+They may also be able to claim if they have experienced detriment because they raised a concern about working time.

 Detriment means someone experiences one or both of the following: